scmlewis/eatwise_ai/README.md

 ## 🔐 Authentication & Security

-### Password Management
 - **Secure Authentication**: Supabase Auth with email/password
-- **Password Reset**:
-  - Click "Forgot password?" on login page
-  - Enter your email to receive a reset link
-  - Click the link in the email and set a new password
-  - Login with your new password
 - **Session Management**: Secure session handling with automatic logout
 - **Supabase Auth**: Secure user authentication
 - **Row Level Security (RLS)**: Database-level data isolation